vmolsa/webrtc-native/README.md

 WebRTC for NodeJS

 This module is working only with latest NodeJS version.
-If you are using another versions of NodeJS then you should use [node-webrtc](https://github.com/js-platform/node-webrtc) project.
+If you are using another version of NodeJS then you should use [node-webrtc](https://github.com/js-platform/node-webrtc) project.

 # Build